The Alum Cave Trail

 Families with small children can still enjoy the trail by hiking to Arch Rock or The Chimneys, which are both located within the first 2 miles of the hike.
 These shorter hikes offer stunning views without the challenges of a longer hike.

-Directions From Oak Haven Resort
+Directions from Oak Haven Resort

 Call Now